7 Timeshare Scams & How To Avoid Each Scam

-Another partial lie timeshare scammers will use is that they will advertise your timeshare for you, for a fee of course.
+Another partial timeshare scam is the partial lie where they tell you they will advertise your timeshare for you, for a fee of course.
 What they won't tell you is that they are only going to advertise your listing to other sellers, not potential buyers.

 Advertising your timeshare to other sellers is oftentimes useless and you end up paying out money to the scammer but never finding a buyer for your listing.
 This can be as frustrating as it is expensive.

 How to avoid these timeshare scams: Be specific!
 Ask them who they will be advertising your listing to, and how many people will be viewing your listing on average, as well as whether those viewing your ad will be buyers or other sellers.

 Also, again the best way to avoid timeshare scams is to stay away from upfront fees altogether and go with a legitimate broker company like Maintenance Fee Relief who has an A+ rating with the BBB and a legitimate broker license.